 - Pick your favorite moonshot companies.
-Can be any number.
+It can be any number.

 - Decide how much % you want to invest in each company.
-To make it simple let us assume you pick 5 companies and decide on an equal % to make it simple.
+Let us assume you pick five companies and decide on an equal % to make it simple.

-- Week 1 – Your $100 is divided equally among all 5 companies and used to buy stocks
+- Week 1 – Your $100 is divided equally among all five companies and used to buy stocks

-- Week 2 – Assuming company 1 goes up a lot; your $100 from week 2 is used to only buy the other 4 companies.
-This ensures that your moonshot portfolio is balanced automatically.
+- Week 2 – Assuming company 1 goes up a lot, your $100 from week two is used only to buy the other four companies.
+It ensures that your moonshot portfolio is balanced automatically.

-This ensures that I don’t buy Tesla at the peak and instead buy others which are at a comparatively lower price point.
+M1Finance ensures that I don’t buy Tesla at the peak and instead buy others that are at a comparatively lower price point.

 Summary Of Moonshot Investing

 Moonshot investing involves a combination of luck and skill.
 It satisfies our urges to pick individual stocks based on trends.
 The method of investing I use with auto investment and auto-rebalancing has helped me reduce the price volatility.
-I consider this investment to be speculative and allocate only a small part of my portfolio to it.
+I consider this investment speculative and allocate only a tiny part of my portfolio.

 Readers, do you pick stocks in your personal portfolio?
 If yes, what strategies do you use?
 Have you benefited from following trends as I do with Moonshot Investing?